getify/You-Dont-Know-JS/scope & closures/ch5.md

 })();
 ```

 This code "works", but it's not strictly an observation of closure.
 Why?
-Because the function (which we named "IIFE" here) is not executed outside his lexical scope.
+Because the function (which we named "IIFE" here) is not executed outside its lexical scope.
 It's still invoked right there in the same scope as it was declared.
 While closure might technically be happening at declaration time, it is *not*, strictly, observable, and so, as they say, *it's a tree falling in the forest with no one around to hear it.*

 Though an IIFE is not *itself* an example of closure, it absolutely creates scope, and it's one of the most common tools we use to create scope which can be closed over.
 So IIFEs are indeed heavily related to closure, even if not closure examples themselves.